neblic/platform/controlplane/server/otelcolext/README.md

 You can use as a reference the [configuration file](https://github.com/neblic/platform/blob/main/dist/otelcol/ocb.yaml) used to build the collector that Neblic distributes.

-Once built, you can configure it as described [here](https://docs.neblic.com/latest/learn/collector/)
+Once built, you can learn more about how to use it and configure it in [here](https://docs.neblic.com/latest/learn/collector/)
 <!--how-to-end-->